By Emy Louie. Edited by MM.

-The exhibit not only talked about past public policy affected present social economic status, but compiled human interest stories about race.
-In a disarming way, the exhibit share stories about race from African-Americans, from a white man telling about how he grew up to understand race, from biracial and multi-racial people who don’t fit in neat categories and from a kid who wanted to talk about race and difference with his parents, instead of not talking about it.
+The exhibit not only talked about how past public policy affected present social economic status, but compiled human interest stories about race.
+In a disarming way, the exhibit shared stories about race from African-Americans, from a white man telling about how he grew up to understand race, from biracial and multi-racial people who don’t fit in neat categories and from a kid who wanted to talk about race and difference with his parents, instead of not talking about it.

 By understanding the past and present via the exhibit “Race: Are We So Different?”, we can make informed decisions to shape our future.